 This course is a study in computer forensic practices with emphasis placed on methods used for prevention, detection, and apprehension of perpetrators of cyber-criminal activity.
 Topics include the roles of Chief Security Officers in the securing of system breaches, vulnerabilities, network and server security issues, OS and application security risks.
-Upon completion students should be able to identify and collect evidence to prove unauthorized and inappropriate access on computer systems and networks.
+Upon completion students should be able to identify and collect evidence to a.
+A grade of "C" or better in ENG 095 or RED 090 OR minimum Accuplacer score of 80 on b. a minimum Accuplacer score of 55 on Arith-